kubebeam/kubescape-headlamp-plugin/docs/kubescape-model.md

 ### Notes

-- Kubescape uses API aggregation, so there are no CRDs: https://github.com/kubescape/storage.
-For development purposes the specs are retrieved with `kubectl explain --recursive` and saved in the folder [v1beta1](/v1beta1).
+- Kubescape uses API aggregation: https://github.com/kubescape/storage.
+There are no CRDs.
+The API contract can be found in the softwarecomposition [folder](https://github.com/kubescape/storage/tree/main/pkg/apis/softwarecomposition/v1beta1).

 - The list queries do not provide details but only metadata.
 This makes it challenging for the GUI.
 As a workaround the plugin makes multiple calls to individual resources.